dashhive/dashd-installer/BLOG.md

 popd
 ```

-Lastly, we install `dashd` itself, which will take a *very* long time -
+Now we install `dashd` itself, which will take a *very* long time -
 probably 5 times as long as the other 3 combined.

 ```